Why We Exist:

 Now, more than 45 years and a new century later, Pastors Jay and Tessy Miller have continued the journey with an ever-increasing congregation to its present membership of approximately 1,200 people!
 The school has grown from a one-room facility to a campus of over 700 students from K-4 through 12th grades.
 In July of 1999, we opened the doors to our new church facility, which seats several hundred people, across the street from the original sanctuary.
 What started out as approximately 2.5 acres of land and a two-room building has now grown to over 100 acres of land with new facilities, a gymnasium, a youth hall, and several other buildings… and we definitely aren’t done yet!

 Pastor Jay Miller is the son of Sterling and Jean Miller, the founding pastors of Word of Faith Family Church.

 Pastors Jay and Tessy Miller are the Lead Pastors of The Family Church based in Lafayette, LA since 2002.
 They were entrusted with The Family Church by founding pastors Sterling and Jean Miller after 29 years of operation.
 Their personal philosophy and driving passion is that the strength of a church is in the power of a God-ordained vision that exemplifies God’s love by reaching out to others.
 God has a plan, a purpose, and a destiny for each of our lives.
 Jesus came to give us life, and at that, life much more abundantly.

 They prayerfully encourage members of The Family Church, through the powerful Word of God, to know their purpose, fulfill their destiny, and bring glory to God.
 They have been married since 1994.
-They have five sons and two daughter-in-laws —Sterling, Hannah, Regan, Wendy, Jansen, Micah, and Britt.
+They have five sons and three daughter-in-laws —Sterling, Hannah, Regan, Wendy, Jansen, Kaitlyn, Micah, and Britt.